 752 Legal Aid I Four hours.
-Prerequisite: permission of instructor.
+Prerequisite: permission of instructors.
 Enrollment limited.
-B. Strom, R. A. Masson, D. A. Pozner, K. A. Sullivan, P. E. Goldman.
+B. Strom, R. F. Seibel, D. A. Pozner, G. G. Galbreadth, J. M. Miner.

 Participants handle cases for clients of the Legal Aid Clinic under the supervision of the clinic's instructors.
 Students interview and counsel; investigate and analyze facts; interrelate substantive and procedural law with facts in the context of actual representation; develop a strategy to handle a client's problems; identify and resolve professional responsibility issues; do legal writing; negotiate and settle cases; and represent clients at administrative hearings.
 Seminar classes seek to develop interviewing, counseling, negotiation, and advocacy skills through the use of readings, videotapes, discussions, demonstrations, and simulated exercises.